 Available in Quart and Gallon Kits.

-Each Kit includes: 1 Qt. size plastic mixing pot, 1 10" wooden stir stick, and 1 pair of large, powder-free latex gloves.
+Each Kit includes: 1 Qt. size plastic mixing pot, and 1 10" wooden stir stick.

 The item was added to your wishlist.